influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 Currently, queries ignore `fill()` if no data exists in the queried time range.
 This is the expected behavior.
 An open
-[feature request](https://github.com/influxdata/influxdb/issues/6967) on GitHub proposes that `fill()` should force a return of values even if the query's time range covers no data.
+[feature request](https://github.com/influxdata/influxdb/issues/6967) on GitHub proposes that `fill()` should force a return of values even if the queried time range covers no data.

 **Example**

-The following query returns no data because `water_level` has no points within the query's time range.
+The following query returns no data because `water_level` has no points within the queried time range.
 Note that `fill(800)` has no effect on the query results.

 ```sql